 Appoint the marine mammal observation auditor, the function of which will be to conduct periodic reviews of pile driving operations to ensure that Marine Mammal Observers are acting in full compliance with the certified Marine Mammal Management Plan.
-Specific auditor duties will be defined by the SPDAG prior to the auditor’s appointment (condition 1.1(d)(iii)); and
+Specific auditor duties will be defined by the SPDAG prior to the auditor’s appointment (condition 1.1(d)(iii));

-Administer the funds provided by the consent holder under conditions 15.1 to 15.4 to be used for the functions of the SPDAG under this consent and for restoration projects.
+Administer the funds provided by the consent holder under conditions 15.1 to 15.4 to be used for the functions of the SPDAG under this consent and for restoration projects; and

+Review the SPDAG membership and, if appropriate, invite additional parties to join the SPDAG.

 The consent holder must: